 Deferred inflows of resources are defined as an acquisition of net assets by the government that is applicable to a future reporting period.
-The Deferred Inflow of Resources decreased by \$705,000 due to a \$4.1 million decrease in pensions and a \$3 million increase in post-employment benefits.
+The Deferred Inflow of Resources decreased by \$2.7 million, due to a \$0.6 million decrease in deferred inflows related to pensions and a \$2.1 million decrease in deferred inflows related to post-employment benefits.
 Pension related assets and liabilities are based on the annual actuarial valuation which may fluctuate significantly for such factors as changes in plan experience or changes in economic or demographic assumptions.